Scriptbash/QRaven/README.md

     ![image](https://user-images.githubusercontent.com/98601298/163680338-aed31db0-2bd6-4903-9385-7f424d4b410b.png)
 * Run Model tab
   * Use this tab to run your Raven model.
-This section bascically attempts to mimic the RavenViewLite4 Excel file
+This section basically attempts to mimic the RavenViewLite4 Excel file
   * A Raven executable must be provided as well as an input and output directory
   * The file name prefix is the same name as the model
   * The RunName is only required if the command :RunName is used in the .rvi file